-Requests for proposals for all research studies require the prospective consultants to address the proposed implementation of the anticipated research results.
+Requests for proposals for all research studies require the prospective contractors to address the proposed implementation of the anticipated research results.
 At six-month intervals during the 18 months following the conclusion of a research study, the PM contacts study sponsors to inquire on the implementation of recommendations, and to identify reasons for why implementation is successful or not.
-The PM documents these inquiries in ResearchTrack .
+The PM documents these inquiries in the Research Project Tracking spreadsheet.

 Periodically, the Research Center engages in a comprehensive, multi-year investigation into the extent to which ADOT has implemented the recommendations resulting from ADOT research studies.
-The first of such investigations is documented in the final report for SPR-727, Implementation of Research at the Arizona Department of Transportation.
-An update covering the implementation of research recommendations developed between 2012 and 2022 will begin in FY 2022.
+The first of such investigations is documented in the final report for SPR-727, Implementation of Research at the recommendations developed between 2012 and 2022 began in FY 2022.